TYFSF SCHOLAR ATHLETE PROGRAM

-The Federation will sponsor an annual scholar awards program to honor players and spirit members’ scholars from each grade level in school beginning with the 2nd grade up to and including the 8th grade level represented during that year/season.
+The Federation will sponsor an annual scholar awards program to honor players and spirit members’ scholars from each grade level in school beginning with the 2nd grade up to and including the highest grade level represented during that year/season.
 These scholars shall make up the grade level scholar/athlete teams.

 From these scholar teams two (2) candidates, a player and spirit member, will be selected from each grade level.
 These two (2) candidates shall be the scholar athletes.
-(Player and spirit) From these scholar teams a minimum of two (2) candidates, a player and a spirit member, from the eighth grade (8th) will be selected.
+(Player and spirit) From these scholar teams a minimum of two (2) candidates, a player and a spirit member, from the eighth grade (8th) and will be selected.
 These two (2) candidates shall be the scholarship awardees.

 Graduating from high school allows students to earn far more, and many employers only hire those who graduated.
 As a result, academic achievement helps students avoid poverty.
 College education provides even more benefits, and employers are increasingly looking for employees with college degrees even in unrelated fields.